vacanza/holidays/docs/holiday_categories.md

 Holidays specific to Bosnian culture and traditions.

 Examples:
-- Used in Bosnia and Herzegovina for Bosnian community holidays
+- Used in North Macedonia for Bosnian community holidays

 **SERBIAN**
 Holidays specific to Serbian culture and traditions.

 Examples:
-- Used in Montenegro and Bosnia for Serbian community holidays
+- Used in North Macedonia for Serbian community holidays

 **TURKISH**
 Holidays specific to Turkish culture and traditions.